Frances Altick

-Frances Altick (born February 22, 1994, in Shreveport, Louisiana) is an American tennis player.
+Frances Altick (born February 22, 1994) is an American former tennis player.

-Altick has won two doubles titles on the ITF tour in her career.
-On July 18, 2016, she reached her best singles ranking of world number 840.
-On July 25, 2016, she peaked at world number 825 in the doubles rankings.
+In her career, she won two doubles titles on the ITF Women's Circuit.
+On July 18, 2016, she reached her best singles ranking of world No. 840.
+On July 3, 2017, she peaked at No. 677 in the doubles rankings.

-Altick was awarded a wild card for the main draw at the 2016 Volvo Car Open, where she made her debut on the WTA tour.
+In 2016, Altick was handed a wildcard for the main draw at the Charleston Open where she made her debut on the WTA Tour.
 She lost in straight sets to Alison Riske.
+Her last match on the circuit was in August 2017.

 In 2016, Altick graduated from Vanderbilt University with a BS in psychology.
 She had spent four years playing tennis for the Commodores, helping them to an NCAA championship in 2015.